katzwebservices/dsidxpress/readme.txt

 == Changelog ==

-= <next> =
+= 1.1.26 =

 * Fixed dsIDXpress virtual pages so that a proper 404 is served when there's no content match.
 * Bug fix for IE shortcode editor.
-* Fixed caching buy where keys were not unique enough mixing up result pages.
+* Fixed caching bug where keys were not unique enough mixing up result pages.
 * Fixed issue with certain details URLs interfering with custom link URLs.

 = 1.1.25 =